0-rion/Digit-Recogition/README.md

 # Digit_Recogition

+## Introduction
-This project builds a neural network to recognise handwritten digits.
+This project aims to construct a neural network from scratch to recognise handwritten digits.